top of page

 Hiring managers may (sometimes unfairly) worry that a junior role with limited responsibilities will not hold experienced candidates.

 This type of assumption against older or more experienced job seekers may not always be accurate.
-If you are experienced and struggling to get a job or salary you last received, then use these tips to dispel age-related assumptions when applying for a junior position.
+If you are experienced and struggling to get a job or the salary you last received, then use these tips to dispel age-related assumptions when applying for a junior position.

-The WHY becomes important
+WHY becomes important -Downplay Overqualified

 Be Honest when Applying